 In the past, video editing was a very desktop-focused task and most people never would have dreamed of editing a video on a smartphone.
-But things have changed, and now there’s a long list of video editing apps and tools for smartphones, making it a lot easier to edit on iPhone devices.
+But things have changed, and now there’s a long list of video editing apps and tools for smartphones, making it a lot easier to edit on iPhone devices and create great videos.

 That means there’s no longer a need to switch between devices as you go from shooting to editing to uploading.
 As soon as you’re done creating your iPhone video, you can seamlessly go straight to the editing phase before uploading it for all to see.

 Important: When available, we use affiliate links and may earn a commission!

 In this article, we’ll talk about how to edit videos on iPhone devices from start to finish and cover some simple tips that you can use to create and edit high-quality footage on your smartphone.
 We’ll also go over our recommended video editing apps for iPhone for both seasoned pros and complete beginners.

 There are 9 steps to follow for editing video on an iPhone, and each one is just as important as the last.
 Here’s a quick preview of the 9-step process for iPhone video editing:

 - Step 8: Adjust Color Grade